Zheaoli/awesome-coins/README.md

 Some of this may be confusing, if you're new.
 Let me explain —

 There are many, many [coins](http://coinbin.org/coins).
-People like to [trade](https://www.cryptopia.co.nz/Register?referrer=kennethreitz) them, like stocks.
+People like to [trade](https://www.cryptopia.co.nz/Register?referrer=kennethreitz) them, not unlike stocks or Pokémon cards.
 People also like to [mine](https://www.nicehash.com/?refby=386829) them, using their home computers or specialized hardware.

 It's hard to mine a coin on your own, and is a bit like gampling, so people typically join a pool (which typically use the `stratum` protocol` to coordinate) — this rewards you for your work, even if you didn't find anything, because you helped contribute.